Microgrid: Military base microgrids

 These microgrids are being actively deployed with focus on both physical and cyber security for military facilities in order to assure reliable power without relying on the macrogrid.

 Commercial and industrial (C&I) microgrids

 These types of microgrids are maturing quickly in North America and eastern Asia; however, the lack of well-known standards for these types of microgrids limits them globally.
 Main reasons for the installation of an industrial microgrid are power supply security and its reliability.
 There are many manufacturing processes in which an interruption of the power supply may cause high revenue losses and long start-up time.
 Industrial microgrids can be designed to supply circular economy (near-)zero-emission industrial processes, and can integrate combined heat and power (CHP) generation, being fed by both renewable sources and waste processing; energy storage can be additionally used to optimize the operations of these sub-systems.
+Microgrids can also be anchored by a large commercial retailer with a large quantity of generation for resiliency or economic reasons.

-Topologies of microgrids
+Topologies

 Architectures are needed to manage the flow of energy from different types of sources into the electrical grid.
 Thus, the microgrid can be classified into three topologies: